Pune Journal of Religious Studies

 © rests with individual authors.

-The opinions expressed are of the individual authors, not of the editor or journal.
+The opinions expressed are solely of individual authors, not of the editor or journal.
+The management is in no way liable for content of the articles.

-Jnana-Deepa Vidyapeeth (JDV): Pontifical Athenaeum, Pune, India, manages and owns the journal.
+Jnana Deepa (JD): Institute of Philosophy and Theology (Pontifical Athenaeum), Pune, India, owns and manages the journal.
 JDV has a history going back to 1893.
 It was then that Pope Leo XIII founded the Papal Seminary in Kandy, Sri Lanka, part of the United India.

-In 1955 the Papal Seminary (and Papal Athenaeum) was shifted from Kandy, Sri Lanka to Pune, in close proximity to De Nobili College, Pune, the Jesuit Theology Centre.
+In 1955 the Papal Seminary (and Papal Athenaeum) was shifted from Kandy, Sri Lanka (then Ceylon) to Pune, in close proximity to De Nobili College, Pune, the Jesuit Theology Centre.

-As a Pontifical University it seeks to be open to all religious traditions and form leaders who are committed and responsible to the Christian community and country.
-For more details read: https://jdv.edu.in/
+As a Pontifical University, JD seeks to be open to all religious traditions and form leaders who are committed and responsible to the Christian community and country.

 Jnanadeepa is interested in entering into exchange partnership with other sister-journals.
-Please contact us at journal[at]jdv[.]in:
+Please contact us at journal[at]jdv[.]edu[.]in:

 Ramwadi, Nagar Road